multip4/p4c-psdn/README.md

 ## Dependencies
 Check the dependencies on [p4c README](https://github.com/p4lang/p4c#dependencies).
-p4c-psdn does not require other dependencies that is not required from p4c.
+p4c-psdn does not require other dependencies that are not required from p4c.

 ## Development Notes
-- Currently p4c-psdn supports conversion of parser block.
+- Support conversion of headers and a parser.
+- Merge DependencyAnalysis project to here: now support data dependency analysis of tables.

 ## Contact Info
 Seungbin Song (seungbin@yonsei.ac.kr)